owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 [Gifcurry](https://lettier.github.io/gifcurry/) for other examples --- but it is exciting, nonetheless.

-Speaking of using Haskell, the strive to keep complex domain logic free of effects, and the use of property-based testing with Hedgehog to lure out nasty bugs, has been incredibly satisfying and a great learning experience.
+Speaking of using Haskell, the effort to keep complex domain logic free of effects, and the use of property-based testing with Hedgehog to lure out nasty bugs, has been incredibly satisfactory and a great learning experience.

 ### The Problematic Parts

 It's not been all fun and games, though.
 I've spent many hours struggling with FFmpeg, video and audio codecs, containers, and streaming.
-Executing external programs and parsing their output has been time consuming and very hard to test.
+Executing external programs and parsing their output has been time-consuming and very hard to test.
 GTK+ has been very valuable, but also difficult to work with in Haskell.
 Finally, management of non-Haskell dependencies, in combination with trying to be cross-platform, is painful.
 Nix has helped with my own setup, but everyone